World Nature Conservation Day Amidst Environmental Disasters

 The Business Case for Climate Action

 Encourage your employer to be proactive by putting the considerable weight of their resources, capital, and talent behind climate action.
 One way you can do this is through sustainability skills-based volunteering collaborations with subject matter experts, including community changemakers like smaller, local environmental nonprofits.
 Such organizations are working tirelessly to develop innovative, proven solutions that have an outsized impact on climate change.
-With your support, they can optimize and scale their programming, strengthen their advocacy work, and create the change our world so desperately needs.
+With your support, they can optimize and scale their programming, strengthen their advocacy work, and create the change our world desperately needs.

 Reach out to learn more about skills-based volunteering as climate action or join our upcoming climate justice Skills for Cities event.